launchdarkly/js-core/packages/sdk/react-native/README.md

 Expo also includes network debugging, which interfered with streaming responses before the above patch.

 When running with `expo start`, which will run with Expo Go by default, the Expo Go binary includes the native expo code.
+This is why an Expo Go version which contains the relevant patch must be used.

 If older versions of expo and RN are used, then a release build configuration can be used to work around this issue.